florinmacau/UserModule/README.md

 ##Requirements
 - Zend Framework version (latest)
+- (optional) This module needs Twitter Bootstrap v3 in the "public" directory

 ##Installation
   1.Your ZF1 app has to mantain (more or less) the following folder structure: